kbss-cvut/jopa-examples/example06-jopa-mapped-superclass/README.md

 ## Persistence Setup

 The persistence is set up in `cz.cvut.kbss.jopa.example06.persistence.PersistenceFactory`.
-We are using an in-memory Sesame repository, which is thrown away after the application exits.
+We are using an in-memory RDF4J repository, which is thrown away after the application exits.

 ## Running the Demo